fernangz/oTo/README.md

 <hr>

-<strong>oTo</strong> is a library that is based in a single object: oTo
+<strong>oTo</strong> is based around the concept of a single auto extendable object with a non defined number of properties stored on files located at the /oTo/parts folder.

-<p>For a simple example a log.js file is available at the /oTo/parts/ folder to explain how it works, with it you verify thist code:</p>
+For a simple example a log.js file is available at the /oTo/parts/ folder to explain how it works, with it you verify thist code:

 <pre>
 @html > body
     <script type="text/javascript" src="/oTo/engine.js"></script>